 A member of the SWG since 2012, Lisa is also a member of the Playwrights’ Guild of Canada.
 She was born in Vancouver (vintage ’57) and raised in Montreal and Toronto.
 Following a successful blind date with beloved husband Joe Brown she has lived in Garson since 1989.

-She began writing in Hilroy Notebooks to impress the boys (“The Clue in the Alley: A Rob Beanlands Mystery”) during her Grade 2 reign as the Kissing Queen behind the portables at Dallington Drive Public School in Don Mills, Ontario.
-As a teenager she helped senior citizens with their auto-biographies and at U of T, Ryerson, and the Toronto Film Society she wrote film reviews.
-She was co-editor of Ryerson’s literary journal the White Wall Review in 1980.
+As a child Lisa was impressed by her late father’s ability to tell stories that he made up in the moment without a book in his hands.
+This inspired her and she began writing stories in Hilroy Notebooks to impress the boys (“The Clue in the Alley: A Rob Beanlands Mystery”) during her Grade 2 reign as the Kissing Queen behind the portables at Dallington Drive Public School in Don Mills, Ontario.
+When she was a teenager she helped senior citizens with their autobiographies.
+At U of T, and the Toronto Film Society she wrote film reviews, and she was the co-editor of Ryerson’s literary journal the White Wall Review in 1980.

 During the ‘80s in Toronto, Lisa’s imagination, fueled by dreams and manic-depression hallucinations, found creative release in Super8mm, 16mm, and video, independent filmmaking.
 Her production company was called Trance Forms Productions, and her experimental film subject matter included: children performing fairy tales, an artist creating an aquatint, persons with disabilities, and gay erotica.